-Ian is a Senior Economic Advisor at The Work Foundation, having joined The Work Foundation in June 2006.
-He was formerly Director of the Knowledge Economy Programme and Director of Socio-Economic Programmes.
+Ian is an Economic Advisor to The Work Foundation.
+He was formerly Director of our Knowledge Economy Programme and Director of Socio-Economic Programmes.

 Ian's previous appointments include with the Trades Union Congress (1980–2006), where he was Head of the Economic and Social Affairs Department (2004–2006) and its Chief Economist (1996–2006).
 Prior to 1980, he worked as a researcher at the University of Kent and the Centre for Environmental Studies.
 He was a member of the Low Pay Commission, the body that sets the UK’s national minimum wage (NMW), from 2004–2006.